+Forgiveness

+Sipho forgives his brother and frees himself

+Those who lost loved ones in the struggle

+Mankind

+Revenge

+Mandisa doesn't understand the TRC process

+Sipho wants revenge against the policeman who shot Luvuyo

+He threatens to burn down the library

+Resentment

-- Themba always irresponsible - Themba's wishes that UDF conducted their father's funeral - Took so much from Sipho- Blaze, bus, wife, daughter - Cremation No funeral
+Themba always irresponsible

+Themba's wishes that UDF conducted their father's funeral

+Took so much from Sipho- Blaze, bus, wife, daughter

+Cremation - No funeral

 Political activists versus the ordinary person

-- This theme is about politicians not doing what they promised to do. - They do not serve the people who voted for them. - Sipho tells how politicians took over his father's funeral. - He does not get promotions because of his age, yet he is expected to vote at his age. - Sipho questions the responsibility of South African government. - He feels that the politicians have forgotten the ordinary people. - These ordinary people fought for freedom. - Sipho says "he paid for this freedom". - He said politicians must never forget people like him.

-Style / Genre
+This theme is about politicians not doing what they promised to do.

+They do not serve the people who voted for them.

+Sipho tells how politicians took over his father's funeral.

+He does not get promotions because of his age, yet he is expected to vote

+at his age.

+Sipho questions the responsibility of South African government.

+He feels that the politicians have forgotten the ordinary people.

+These ordinary people fought for freedom.

+Sipho says "he paid for this freedom".

+He said politicians must never forget people like him.

-- Nothing But The Truth is a realistic play
+Style / Nothing But The Truth is a realistic play

-- It follows a style of a kitchen sink drama or new realism
+Genre It follows a style of a kitchen sink drama or new realism

-- It develops as the typical well-made play
+It develops as the typical well-made play

-- It has unities of time, place and action
+It has unities of time, place and action

-- It takes place over two days
+It takes place over two days

-- It is set in a specific place
+It is set in a specific place

-- It takes place over 2 days
+It takes place over 2 days

-- It has realistic elements
+It takes place over 2 daysIt has realistic elements

 Staging / Setting